Trends Shaping the Future of Multi-Modal Content: What to Watch For

 Trend 6 — Measurement and Monetization of Multi-Modal Experiences

-Measuring multi-modal experiences requires treating each modality as both a cost center and a revenue vector—track production and distribution costs, then connect engagement-weighted outcomes to revenue or lifetime value (LTV) uplift.
-Start by quantifying `engaged minutes`, leads attributed to each format, and incremental conversion rate change; then attribute a dollar value to those increases.
+To measure multi-modal experiences, treat each modality as both a cost and a source of revenue.
+Track costs of production and distribution, then link engagement results to revenue or increased lifetime value (LTV).
+Start by quantifying engaged minutes, leads attributed to each format, and incremental conversion rate change; then attribute a dollar value to those increases.
 That lets teams compare the marginal return of a podcast episode versus a short-form video or an interactive infographic and choose where to scale.

 Core framework: measuring multi-modal ROI